teebszet/crypto-playground/README.md

-# bitcoin-playground
+# crypto-playground

 ## description

-A UI that demonstrates bitcoin concepts
+A UI that demonstrates crypto concepts

 ## getting started